-A quick glance at the time and the tide table told me something else: before I got to Betthyhill, I needed to get off that beach.
-The tide was on its way in and a beach that broad and flat would be underwater in no time.
-Thus, I headed upstream in search of the bridge, which I knew I ought to find at Invernaver.
+A quick glance at the time and the tide table warned me that, before I got to Betthyhill, I needed to get off that beach.
+The tide had turned and was on its way in and a beach that broad and flat would be underwater in no time.
+Thus, I headed upstream in search of the bridge, which I knew I ought to find at Invernaver (Inbhir Nabhair).

 Had I done this walk in 1878, when the OS 1st edition was published, I’d have had less luck in finding the bridge as it hadn’t yet been built.
 There would, however, have been a ferry.

 The bridge was in place by 1908, when the 2nd edition was published, and is slightly unusual in that its parapets are formed of plated girders, which are actually a vital load-bearing part of its structure rather than just an addition to prevent you from falling off.

 Achina & Dalcharn

 Invernaver Bridge’s plated girders proved more than capable of bearing my weight and I was soon across and ambling back downstream upon the A-road.
 I passed through the hamlets of Achina and Dalcharn, after which the road curved around into Betthyill.

 Just before it did, I paused to look across at that beach I’d not hung around on.